LGBTQ rights in Armenia: Discrimination by religious authorities

-Violence and homophobia/transphobia
+Violence

-In the fall of 2004, Armen Avetisyan, founder of the extreme right group Armenian Aryan Union (AAU), announced that some top Armenian officials were gay.
-Various parliament members initiated heated debates which were broadcast on public TV, and asserted that any member found to be gay should resign, an opinion also shared by Presidential Advisor for National Security Garnik Isagulyan.

 In May 2012, suspected "Neo-Nazis" launched two arson attacks at a lesbian-owned pub in Armenia's capital, Yerevan.
 Armenian News reported that in the second attack on 15 May, a group of young men arrived at the gay DIY Rock Pub around 6pm, where they burned the bar's "No to Fascism" poster and drew the Nazi Swastika on the walls.
 This followed another attack on 8 May in which a petrol bomb was thrown through the Rock Pub's window.

 In May 2018, while in Armenia on a humanitarian mission, Elton John was subjected to homophobic slurs and eggs were hurled at him.
 According to the photojournalist, 2 eggs hit Elton John.
 The suspect was later released by the police.

 In August 2018, nine LGBT activists were violently attacked by a mob at a private home in the town of Shurnukh, sending two of them to hospital for serious injuries.
 The violent attack received widespread media coverage, and was condemned by human rights groups and the U.S. embassy.
 The attackers were later released by the police.